Recovery Doctrine: chain-of-custody · verifiable on-chain trail · regulator-ready packets verification chain: Etherscan · SlowMist · CertiK

 Open a Free Case Consultation Submit Wallet for Trace

-Norden Finance Limited, operating from nordenfinance.online, leaves a chain trail whether the platform answers email or not.
+InvestDayFX, operating from investdayfx.com, leaves a chain trail whether the platform answers email or not.
 The Professor reads that trail as a primary source — annotated, dated, cited.

-• Deposit transaction hashes from the claimant wallet to the Norden Finance Limited platform receiving address.
+• Deposit transaction hashes from the claimant wallet to the InvestDayFX platform receiving address.

 • Forwarding wallets the platform consolidated through — typically two to four hops on the deposit chain (BTC / ETH / USDT-TRC20 / BSC / Polygon / Arbitrum / Optimism / Avalanche).